 How can you arrange to visit the department?

 The department will host a visit and may provide monetary support toward this end depending on the circumstances.
-Contact us by filling out the request form in the link above.
+Contact us by filling out our request form.

 All graduate students admitted to the Department receive a teaching or research assistantship for the duration of their program.
 As well, out-of-state tuition is waived (~$11,000).
 Assistantship applications must be submitted to the Department of Entomology, after the Application to the Graduate School is completed.